-Grey Wolf Population by Country – Global Estimates (2025)
+Grey Wolf Population by Country 2026

 The global population of gray wolves (Canis lupus) is estimated to be between 200,000 and 250,000 individuals.
 Gray wolves are found across various regions in North America, Europe, and Asia, inhabiting diverse landscapes from forests and tundras to deserts and mountains.
 Historically, gray wolf populations suffered significant declines due to habitat loss, hunting, and conflicts with humans.
 However, through extensive conservation efforts, legal protections, and reintroduction programs, their numbers have been gradually recovering.
 This article explores the distribution of gray wolves by country, focusing on those with the highest populations, and delves into the specifics of different subspecies and historical population trends.